Gormador/Biblioctet/README.md

 biblioctect-project
 ===================

 Repo for our "Advanced web programmation" 4th year class at the ESIEA.
-Teacher: Antoine Garnier-Castellane
+Teacher: A. G.-C.

 /!\ ajouter au fichier app/config/app.php